shtayeb/tiny-yt-transcript-extractor/README.md

 - **Copy**: Instantly copies the transcript to your clipboard
 - **Download**: Downloads the transcript as a `.txt` file with the video title as filename
-- **Include Timestamps**: Checkbox to control whether timestamps are included in copy/download actions

 ### Extension Icon

 You can also click the extension icon in your browser toolbar to toggle the dropdown menu when on a YouTube video page.

-## How It Works

-The extension integrates directly with YouTube's native transcript system:

-1. **Automatic Detection**: When you click an action, the extension automatically opens YouTube's transcript panel if it's not already visible
-2. **Native Extraction**: Uses YouTube's built-in transcript data for accuracy
-3. **Smart Processing**: Cleans up the transcript text and formats it properly
-4. **Timestamp Management**: Checkbox control allows you to include or exclude timestamps from transcript output

 ## Requirements